peterjesus/ml4politicaltwitterstreams/README.md

 - MOA-IncMine (https://www.cs.waikato.ac.nz/~abifet/MOA-IncMine/)

 ##### Note

-Data are not provided within this repo, but I am totally open to share it in case anybody is interested.
+Spain dataset as well as results files are not provided within this repo, but I am totally open to share it in case anybody is interested.